gtker/wow_messages/wowm_language/src/introduction.md

     TEST_TWO = 2;
     TEST_FOUR = 4;
 }
-/* TestFlags can be either 1, 2, 4 or any combination thereof. */
+/* TestFlags can be either 1, 2, 4 or any combination thereof like 0, 3, 7, or 5. */
 ```
 The `u8` after the `:` specifies the basic type of the definers.
 This is the type that is actually sent over the network.